 The cost of credit monitoring services

 The cost of credit monitoring varies based on the service at hand.
-Some allow you to use their service free of charge, such as Experian free credit monitoring and CreditWise® from Capital One, while others cost upwards $20 a month (or 200-some dollars a year).
+Some allow you to use their service free of charge, such as Experian free credit monitoring and CreditWise® from Capital One, while others cost upward $10 a month (or around $100 a year).

 What varies based on the credit monitoring service you use is which credit bureaus are being monitored — Experian, Equifax, TransUnion or all three — and which credit scoring model is being used to track or simulate your credit score (typically VantageScore or FICO).